 Today, Jenkins and his wife of 35 years, Susan, who together have three children and four grandchildren, still live in the home of his childhood.
 Graduating Martin County High School in 1979, Harold attended Lake City Community College (now Gateway State College) and studied landscape horticulture, design and sales.
 In 1987, Jenkins assumed ownership of the family business, Jenkins Landscape Company, started by his father in 1959.

 Ever since, Jenkins has been involved with the Florida Nursery, Growers and Landscape Association (FNGLA), a trade organization that represents a $16 billion industry to the Florida economy.
 He was chair of the Certification Division for 10 years and is an active member of the FNGLA Board.

-In addition to driving and fixing race cars, Jenkins is a boater, fisherman and a fierce advocate for clean water and protecting our natural resources and quality of life.
-Bringing a business owner’s viewpoint to county government, his goals include increasing fiscal transparency and accountability and improving customer service.
+In addition to driving and fixing muscle cars, Jenkins is a boater, fisherman and a fierce advocate for clean water and protecting our natural resources and quality of life.
+Bringing a business owner’s viewpoint to county government, his goals include increasing accountability and improving customer service.

 Term of Office: 2016-2020